Freelancing software that helps you get paid faster.

 7 mistakes to avoid when cold-pitching freelance clients

 The freelancing industry continues to grow each year and is expected to represent 43% of the workforce by 2020.
-This comes as no surprise given its many benefits, one of which is its ability to help people earn more money.
+This comes as no surprise given its many benefits, one of which is its ability to help people earn more money with the option of choosing who they send scope of work templates to and who they sign contract templates with.
 However, earning money through freelancing can be challenging.
 In fact, more than 50% of freelancers surveyed by Paypal said that their biggest challenge is irregular income.

 One of the ways to combat irregular income in freelancing is to be more proactive in terms of finding clients, commonly done by sending cold emails to potential clients.
 This means soliciting business from clients who have had no prior contact with you.
 Having success with cold emails to potential clients can be daunting and it can backfire if you don't know what you're doing.